aspose-words/Aspose.Words-API-References/english/net/aspose.words.math/officemath/displaytype/_index.md

 ---
 title: OfficeMath.DisplayType
 second_title: Aspose.Words for .NET API Reference
 description: OfficeMath property.
-Gets/sets Office Math display format type which represents whether an equation is displayed inline with the text or displayed on its own line in C#
+Gets/sets Office Math display format type which represents whether an equation is displayed inline with the text or displayed on its own line in C#.
 type: docs
 weight: 10
 url: /net/aspose.words.math/officemath/displaytype/